Blog · Review Essay · Last reviewed June 19, 2026

 The useful version of Lanier's critique is not that crowds are always foolish.
 Wikipedia, open-source projects, mutual-aid networks, standards bodies, fan communities, and scientific collaboration can all produce real knowledge.
 The problem is the mystification of the crowd: the moment a platform, algorithm, or aggregate score is treated as a superior mind rather than a social process with incentives, omissions, labor, governance, and failure modes.

 That distinction matters in the AI era.
 Models trained on human traces can appear to speak from everywhere at once.
 They compress many voices into one fluent output.
 The danger is not only error.
-The danger is false universality: a synthetic voice that feels like consensus because its seams have been hidden.
+The danger is false universality: a synthetic voice that feels like consensus because the labor, sources, omissions, and uncertainty have been hidden.

 The AI-Age Reading